Jetfire: Transformers Cinematic Universe

 In a USA Today online fan poll following the release of the 2007 live-action film, Jetfire was one of the 10 Transformers that the fans wanted in the sequel, coming in 4th with 11% of the votes.

 Jetfire appears in Transformers: Revenge of the Fallen and transforms into a Lockheed SR-71 Blackbird.
-He is portrayed as a former Decepticon who becomes an Autobot because he did not believe in all the destruction and violence the Decepticons were dedicated to.
+He is portrayed as a former Ancient Decepticon Seeker who becomes an Autobot because he did not believe in all the destruction and violence the Decepticons were dedicated to.
 Originally serving the Fallen, Jetfire is one of the few Transformers to remain on Earth since the dawn of humanity.

-According to the biography and statistics published on the Hasbro web site, Jetfire is 50 feet tall and his main weapon is a battle-axe.
-In the film, he also has a missile launcher.
+According to the biography and statistics published on the Hasbro website, Jetfire is 50 feet tall and his main weapon is a battle-axe.
+In the film, he also has a rocket launcher.
 As an emphasis on his old age, he carries a walking stick that transforms into the front landing gear of his jet mode.
 In the film, he can project hologram clips from the palm of his left hand similar to how Optimus Prime did in the 2007 film through his eyes.